Visited: June 1999

 The official language of the Philippines is Tagalog, but in schools from an early age practically all subjects are taught in English.
 This also applies to debates in parliament, advertisements, newspapers and television programs.
 For foreigners, travelling is much easier because there are no problems with communication even in the most remote villages.

-If I was asked about typical Filipino food, I would answer without hesitation: western fast food.
+If someone asked me to describe typical Filipino food, I’d reply: “Western fast food.”
 Beside rare local specialties such as lechon (roast pork), arroz caldo (cooked rice with chicken, garlic and onion) and mum (soup with noodles of different flavors) the most popular dishes on the menus are hamburgers, hot dogs and pizzas.

 The most recognized internationally are the Ifugaji, who built beautiful rice terraces in Banaue more than 2,000 years ago.